Code-Institute-Submissions/sreninc-tailwind-ms3_SeptResub/README.md

 1. Bookings: This section mirrors the main bookings page but is filtered to just the guests bookings ordered by date.

 ### BOOKINGS
+This page is where the restaurant would check their bookings for the day.
+As they will most frequently be checking the current days bookings the page defaults to the current date.
+From this page the user can filter by date and/or by booking status to see the bookings they need.
+From there they may edit bookings to update details.

+It should be noted that there is deliberately no pagination on this page.
+This is because is it incredibly unlikely for a restaurant to have such an amount of bookings that it would cause the page to load and also to allow them to ctrl+f all bookings on a day should they need to do so for some reason.
+To back up this decision, Milano on Dawson St. in Dublin (one of Ireland's busiest restaurants) will not have more than 300 bookings on their busiest day of the year).

 ### BOOKING DETAIL
+In this page the user can update details of the booking and / or the guests notes.
+They aren't able to edit the guest details on this page which is a deliberate decision.
+If the booking has been made under the wrong guest then they have the option to delete this booking and create a new booking for the correct guest.
+The delete option will show to any user that is an admin.

 ***